 - Then remove the mushrooms and instantly place them in an ice water bath at the same time as you steamed them.

-Strain the water and keep the mushrooms in airtight bags, safe for the freezer and stock them in the freezer.
+Strain the water and keep the mushrooms in airtight bags, safe for the freezer, and stock them in the freezer.

 Unfreeze the frozen mushroom process:

 Most frozen mushrooms are kept in the freezer for 10 to 12 months.
-Frozen mushrooms are more suitable for foods that will be cooked over a fire, including soups, stews, pizza toppings, casseroles, or more.
+Frozen mushrooms are more suitable for foods that will be cooked over a fire, including soups, stews, pizza toppings, casseroles, and more.
 If you are not cooking or preparing a dish that will cook long enough and thoroughly over the fire, and you are not cooking frozen mushrooms, you can defrost them first to soften them by placing them in the refrigerator overnight.